Louise Nevelson Plaza: Louise Nevelson (1899–1988)

 Louise Nevelson was an American artist born in Pereiaslav near Kyiv (now Ukraine and then part of the Russian Empire) to Jewish parents in 1899.
 Having grown up in the United States, Nevelson moved to New York City in 1920, where she received formal artistic training at the Art Students League (1929–1930) and in 1933 traveled to Munich, Germany to train under the abstract painter Hans Hofmann.
 In 1933, she worked as an assistant to the Mexican artist Diego Rivera on one of Rivera's New York City murals.

 Nevelson moved to Lower Manhattan during the early 1940s which is when she began working on large assemblage sculptures, abstract compositions often made from found objects collected from New York City detritus which she then painted over with a single color, initially using mostly black paint.
 Within the next decade, Nevelson achieved commercial success and by 1954, she had produced her first "black-painted landscape sculptures".
 Throughout the late the 1950s, "her investigations into space grew into room-sized environments".

-In 1958, Nevelson exhibited one of her early environment installations titled Moon Garden + One at the Grand Central Moderns Gallery in New York, followed by another exhibition of her "her black, white, and gold painted wooden walls" in Paris in 1960 and in New York in 1961.
+In 1958, Nevelson exhibited one of her early environment installations titled Moon Garden + One at the Grand Central Moderns Gallery in New York, followed by another exhibition of "her black, white, and gold painted wooden walls" in Paris in 1960 and in New York in 1961.
 In 1962, she represented the United States in the 31st Venice Biennale.
 Described later as the "Grande Dame of Contemporary Sculpture", Nevelson was among the earliest female artists in the U.S. to gain recognition for public art.
 Scholar Laurie Wilson called Nevelson the "first American environmental artist" and suggested that she was the first sculptor to work on the physical scale of Abstract Expressionist painters, some of whom, including Mark Rothko, she knew personally.